 Flavor

-Chianti, a red wine from Tuscany, Italy, is known for its bold flavors of cherry, plum, and spice. famous Italian reds pairs well with hearty Italian dishes like pasta and pizza.
-On the other hand, Pinot Noir is an elegant red wine from Burgundy region in France that offers a delicate balance of cherry, strawberry, and earthy notes. this Italian wine complements mild cheeses and roasted meats beautifully.
+Chianti, a red wine from Tuscany, Italy, is known for its bold flavors of cherry, plum, and spice.
+Its herbaceous notes, including hints of green olive, add complexity to the wine’s profile.
+This famous Italian red pairs well with hearty Italian dishes like pasta and pizza.
+On the other hand, Pinot Noir is an elegant red wine from the Burgundy region in France that offers a delicate balance of cherry, strawberry, and earthy notes.
+This Italian wine complements mild cheeses and roasted meats beautifully.

 Lighter bodied red wine vs full bodied wine